-Figure 7- 16.
+Figure 7-14.
 Enable Method List Settings window

-To delete an Enable Method List defined by the user, click the X under the Delete heading corresponding to the entry desired to be deleted.
+To delete an Enable Method List defined by the user, click the under the Delete heading corresponding to the entry desired to be deleted.
 To modify an Enable Method List, click on its hyperlinked Method List Name.
-To configure a Method List, click the Add button
+To configure a Method List, click the Add button.

-Both actions will result in the same window to configure:
+Both actions will result in the same screen to configure:

-Figure 7-17.
+Figure 7-15.
 Enable Method List - Edit window

-Figure 7- 18.
+Figure 7-16.
 Enable Method List - Add window